 "Three" therefore is the number of "completion," "finality," entirety."
 We speak of time as being in three phases -- past, present, and future.
 YEHOVAH's three great attributes are omniscience, omnipotence, and omnipresence -- He is all knowing, all powerful, and ever present.
 In grammar, three "persons" express all human relationships -- first person (I), second person (you), and third person (they).
 Human capabilities are divided into three -- thoughts, words, and deeds.
 There are three degrees of comparison -- smaller than, same as, and greater than.
 There are three "kingdoms" in nature -- animal, vegetable, and mineral.

 As Bullinger points out, "three" is the first of four perfect numbers in Scripture.
 "Three" denotes divine perfection.
 "Seven" (as in seven days in the week) denotes spiritual perfection.
-"Ten" denotes ordinal perfection (Ten Commandments, the tithe is a "tenth", Noah was the "tenth" generation from Adam).
+"Ten" denotes ordinal perfection (Ten Commandments, Noah was the "tenth" generation from Adam).
 And "twelve" (as in twelve sons of Jacob, twelve apostles) denotes governmental perfection.

 The third letter of the Hebrew alphabet, gimel, also represents the nurture and loving-kindness of YEHOVAH God, the qualities of kindness and "culmination."
-It represents, therefore, the Spirit of YEHOVAH God -- the Holy Spirit and its attributes.
-The Father, through the Shekinah Glory, created all things -- by means of the power of YEHOVAH's Holy Spirit.
-This Spirit is the Spirit of love and expresses all the divine attributes of YEHOVAH God.
-We read: "But the fruit of the Spirit is love, joy, peace, long suffering, gentleness, goodness, faith, meekness, self control" (Gal.
-5:22-23).
-When we are baptized in the Messiah, we are literally baptized into the "name of the Father, and of the Son, and of the Holy Spirit" (Matt.
-28:19) -- into the name of the God Family (Eph.
-3:14-15).
+It represents, therefore, the spirit of YEHOVAH God -- the holy spirit and its attributes.
+The Father, through the Shekinah Glory, created all things -- by means of the power of YEHOVAH's holy spirit.
+This spirit is the spirit of love and expresses all the divine attributes of YEHOVAH God.
+We read: "But the fruit of the Spirit is love, joy, peace, long suffering, gentleness, goodness, faith, meekness, self control" (Galatians 5:22-23).
+When we are baptized in the Messiah, we are literally baptized into the "name of the Father, and of the Son, and of the holy spirit" (Matthew 28:19) -- into the name of the God Family (Ephesians 3:14-15).

 How did YEHOVAH God do this "creating"?
-By the Spirit of YEHOVAH God (and through the agency of the Shekinah Glory) moving and working His divine will.
-The action of the Spirit of YEHOVAH God accomplished these things.
-As David wrote in the Psalms, "Thou sendeth forth thy Spirit,they are created: and thou renewest the face of the earth" (Psalm 104:32).
-YEHOVAH's Spirit is His spirit essence and power.
+By the spirit of YEHOVAH God (and through the agency of the Shekinah Glory) moving and working His divine will.
+The action of the spirit of YEHOVAH God accomplished these things.
+As David wrote in the Psalms, "Thou sendeth forth thy spirit, they are created: and thou renewest the face of the earth" (Psalm 104:32).
+YEHOVAH's spirit is His spirit essence and power.
 It fills the Universe.
 As David also exclaimed, "Whither shall I go from thy spirit? or whether shall I flee from thy presence?
 If I ascend up into heaven, thou art there: if I make my bed in hell, behold, thou art there.
-If I take the wings of the morning, and dwell in the uttermost parts of the sea; even there shall thy hand lead me, and thy right hand shall hold me" (Psa.
-139:7-10).
+If I take the wings of the morning, and dwell in the uttermost parts of the sea; even there shall thy hand lead me, and thy right hand shall hold me" (Psalm 139:7-10).

-YEHOVAH God's Spirit is His divine "POWER."
-As Luke wrote about the birth of the Messiah, the Angel Gabriel told Mary, "The Holy Spirit shall come upon thee, and the POWER of the Most High shall overshadow thee: therefore also that holy thing which shall be born of thee shall be called the Son of God" (Luke 1:35).
-The Holy Spirit is the extension of YEHOVAH's power throughout the Universe.
+YEHOVAH God's spirit is His divine "POWER."
+As Luke wrote about the birth of the Messiah, the Angel Gabriel told Mary, "The holy spirit shall come upon thee, and the POWER of the Most High shall overshadow thee: therefore also that holy thing which shall be born of thee shall be called the Son of God" (Luke 1:35).
+The holy spirit is the extension of YEHOVAH's power throughout the Universe.
 It is most definitely not a separate "Person" in the Godhead, but it is the Power and Character of YEHOVAH God manifested everywhere.
 As YEHOVAH said to Jeremiah the prophet, "Can any hide himself in secret places that I shall not see him? saith the LORD, Do not I FILL heaven and earth?"
-(Jer.
-23:24).
+(Jeremiah 23:24).

 The Fourth Letter -- Dalet [d]

 What does the number "Four" represent?
-In the Scriptures, we read of the "four winds" of the earth (Matt.
-24:31), and the "four corners of the earth" (Rev. 7:1).
+In the Scriptures, we read of the "four winds" of the earth (Matthew 24:31), and the "four corners of the earth" (Revelation 7:1).
 The number "four" relates to the earth, the world.

 Bullinger says of this number:

-The physical creation of the heavens and the earth was completed on the "fourth day" (Gen. 1:1-19).
-Living plants, animals, and man were added on the fifth and sixth days.
+The physical creation of the heavens and the earth was completed on the "fourth day" (Genesis 1:1-19).
+Living plants, animals, and the natural man of the first creation were added on the fifth and sixth days.
 The number "four" specially relates to the earth.
 There are four great elements -- earth, air, fire, and water.
 There are four directions -- north, east, south and west.
 There are four seasons -- spring, summer, fall and winter.
 There are four divisions of the "day" -- morning, noon, evening, and midnight (compare Mark 13:35).
-The Scriptures divide mankind into four divisions -- families, tongues, lands, and nations (Gen. 10:31).
-There are four cherubim mentioned in Scriptures, with four faces, typical of the four divisions of animal and human life on earth -- the ox, the eagle, the lion, and man (Ezek.
-1:5-10; 10:14-22).
+The Scriptures divide Adamic man into four divisions -- families, tongues, lands, and nations (Genesis 10:31).
+There are four cherubim mentioned in Scriptures, with four faces, typical of the four divisions of animal and human life on earth -- the ox, the eagle, the lion, and man (Ezekiel 1:5-10; 10:14-22).

-Thus "four" is a reference to Creation, especially the earth and man.
+Thus "four" is a reference to Creation, especially the earth and Adamic man.
 The Hebrew letter Dalet is the number "4."
 Interestingly, a related Hebrew word is delet and literally means "door."
 A "door" opens and closes.
-The "open door" is a symbol of the opportunity of salvation -- the going forth of YEHOVAH's message of the offer of salvation.
-We must enter in at the true Door to receive salvation -- Yeshua the Messiah is that "door" (John 10:1-2).
-Acts 14:27 speaks of the "door of faith" opening to the Gentiles.
-Paul later spoke of a "great door" opened to him for preaching the gospel (I Cor.
-16:9; II Cor.
-2;12), and says we should pray "that God would open unto us a door of utterance, to speak the mystery of Christ" (Col. 4:3).
+The "open door" is a symbol of the opportunity of salvation for YEHOVAH's people Israel -- the going forth of YEHOVAH's message of the offer of salvation for those of the Adamic line.
+We of Israel must enter in at the true Door to receive salvation -- Yeshua the Messiah is that "door" (John 10:1-2).
+Acts 14:27 speaks of the "door of faith" opening to the dispersed of Israel.
+Paul later spoke of a "great door" opened to him for preaching the gospel (I Corinthians 16:9; II Corinthians 2;12), and says we should pray "that God would open unto us a door of utterance, to speak the mystery of Christ" to those of Israel (Colossians 4:3).

-We also read in Revelation that YEHOVAH God says He has set "an OPEN DOOR" before the true Philadelphia church of YEHOVAH God, a door "no man can shut" (Rev. 3:8), for the preaching of the gospel!
-But, to the end-time Laodicean church, the Messiah declares, "I stand at the door and knock: if any man hear my voice, and open the door, I will come in to him, and will sup with him, and he with me.
-To him that overcometh will I grant to sit with me in my throne, even as I also overcame, and am set down with my Father in his throne" (Rev. 3:20-21).
+We also read in Revelation that YEHOVAH God says He has set "an OPEN DOOR" before the true Philadelphia Church of YEHOVAH God, a door "no man can shut" (Revelation 3:8), for the preaching of the gospel!
+But, to the end-time Laodicean church, the Messiah declares, "I stand at the door and knock: if any man [of Israel] hear my voice, and open the door, I will come in to him, and will sup with him, and he with me.
+To him that overcometh will I grant to sit with me in my throne, even as I also overcame, and am set down with my Father in his throne" (Revelation 3:20-21).